jcundill/streeto/GeneratingCourses.md

 ## Generating Courses

 Most functions related to generating or editing courses are found on the Course Menu.
-These opetions are discussed below.
+These options are discussed below.

 ![Image](./doc/coursemenu.png)